BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

 \section{Method}

 The training process of \task~consists of two stages: SFT followed by RLVR.
-Sec. \ref{sec:output_pattern} describes how to adapt LLMs to an efficient output pattern for structured text segmentation via SFT.
+Sec. \ref{sec:output_pattern} describes adaptation of LLMs to an efficient output pattern via SFT.
 Sec.\ref{sec:reward} describes the reward design of RLVR.
 Sec. \ref{sec:intermediate} describes the construction of intermediate candidates for the rollout stage of RLVR.